 2. HR Avatar

 What it tests: HR Avatar tests a range of skills and aptitudes, from cognitive ability to writing skills, emotional intelligence, behavioral history, and other simulated job tasks.
-Employers choose the appropriate test for the job opening from the 260 sample tests available.
+Employers and human resources (HR) professionals choose the appropriate test for the job opening from the 260 sample tests available.
 All tests are based on the U.S. Government Occupational Information Network (O*Net).

 Candidate experience: HR Avatar tests take between 20 and 45 minutes to complete.
 Some tests contain animated simulation modules while others include one to two virtual video interview questions.

-Used by: Transportation Security Administration, McDonald's, ADP, Digicel IMAX Theatre
+Used by: Transportation Security Administration (TSA), McDonald's, ADP, Digicel IMAX Theatre